-Tuçe Erel (1981, Ankara) is a curator, art writer and art professional, based in Berlin.
+Tuçe Erel (1981, Ankara) is a Berlin-based curator, art writer, and cultural worker.
 She studied Sociology at METU (2005), and Arts Theory and Critic (MA program) at Anatolian University (2009).
 She did her second MA in Art Arts Policy and Management (with curating pathway) at Birkbeck College (2015).

 After working as a content editor, event manager, archivist, and gallery assistant at various institutions in Istanbul, she has been working as a freelance curator and art writer since 2013.